-Miranda Lambert Marries Brendan Mclloughlin In Secret Wedding
+Miranda Lambert Marries Brendan Mcloughlin In Secret Wedding

 Miranda Lambert is a married woman.
 The country music superstar dropped a huge bomb on fans this weekend when she revealed that she and her boyfriend, Brendan Mcloughlin, had tied the knot in a secret ceremony.

-According to People Magazine, Miranda Lambert and Brendan Mcloughlin married awhile back, but decided not to share the information until now.
+According to People Magazine, Miranda Lambert and Brendan Mcloughlin married a while back, but decided not to share the information until now.

 Lambert took to her Instagram account to reveal that she had walked down the aisle with Mcloughlin, and even shared two sweet photos from the wedding.